-Note: To help mitigate the Coronavirus, confessions at St. Catherine's are temporarily suspended.
-While we await for the return of this Holy Sacrament, you are invited to make a Perfect Act of Contrition and celebrate Spiritual Penance to immediately remove the guilt and punishment caused by sin and then later receive sacramental confession as soon as it becomes available.
+All those who remain homebound due to quarantine, health issues or age are invited to make a Perfect Act of Contrition and celebrate Spiritual Penance to immediately remove the guilt and punishment caused by sin and then later receive sacramental confession as soon as it is safe to do so.

 Jesus entrusted the ministry of reconciliation to the Church.
 The Sacrament of Penance is God's gift to us so that any sin committed after Baptism can be forgiven.
 In confession we have the opportunity to repent and recover the grace of friendship with God.
 It is a holy moment in which we place ourselves in his presence and honestly acknowledge our sins, especially mortal sins.
 With absolution, we are reconciled to God and the Church.
 The Sacrament helps us stay close to the truth that we cannot live without God.
 "In him we live and move and have our being" (Acts 17:28).